paul-hernandez99/CSRF_attack/README.md

 ![](docs/attacker_server.jpg)

 * **He is not aware of the hidden post request, using the web-browser's fetch api.
-The purpose of the post petition is to change the victim email.**
+The purpose of the post petition is to change the victim's email.**

 ![](docs/source.jpg)